jupyter-server/enterprise_gateway/README.md

 # do something with req
 ```

 You may specify path parameters when registering an endpoint by prepending a `:` to a path segment.
-For example, a path with params
-`firstName` and `lastName` would be defined as the following in a Python comment:
+For example, a path with parameters `firstName` and `lastName` would be defined as the following in a Python comment:

 ```python
 # GET /hello/:firstName/:lastName